For your health care, you deserve a Personal Option.

 Remove government barriers, so you can see the doctor you want whenever and however you want.

-Price transparency and certainty
+Price Transparency and Certainty

 Put an end to surprise medical bills, so you can make more informed decisions and gain control of your health care spending.